TroyMcl/product-description-shipping/README.md

 ## Features
 * App utilized query params to sync product information with other micro service
 * Grunt adds Javascript bundle to AWS S3 bucket
-* Docker file for creating image of server and client code, docker-compose file to setup app with a database
+* Set up to run on Docker, either a continer with only the server and client, or with docker-compose for running with a mongodb container.
-* Built a Jest test suite for testing React components and server routes
+* Jest test suite for testing React components and server routes
 * After considering the trade offs, used Styled Components for ease of readability in the React code, and to apply styles based on state

 ## Development
 > Minor things that I would like to come back and work on:

-* Refactor theco server to rely on environment variables
+* Refactor the server to rely on environment variables
 * Reconfigure webpack to create a development bundle and a production bundle
 * Create a wait-for-it script for the docker compose file